Mota0G/Assignment3---Project-Development/README.md

 7 - See the project

 # LICENSE
-The license chosen is good due to the guarantee that any people can use the code as they want to.
-Without forgetting the copyright.
+The license chosen is suitable due to the guarantee that people can use the code as they want without forgetting the copyright.